-For organizations, the digital workplace presents opportunities to communicate, collaborate and share information more quickly and freely, both internally and with business partners.
-With these opportunities the potential risks are also increased, as the channels for monitoring and compliance are multiplied, often across more than one platform.
+As intranets expand into the digital workplace, organisations are presented with new opportunities to communicate, collaborate and share information more quickly and freely both internally and with business partners.
+With these opportunities the challenge of managing the potential risks is also increased as the channels for monitoring and compliance are multiplied, often across a number of platforms.

 These risks include dependency on externally hosted applications and services, the increasingly free flow of information inside and between organisations, and less control over the physical workplace.
 One thing these risks share is the move from tight central control to a more distributed model for content creation and service delivery, and what that means for organisations in terms of the opportunities and risks they face and the way they approach and manage them.
 The changing digital environment is having an impact on a range of organisations from SMEs taking advantage of free or low-cost hosted applications such as Google docs, through to the largest enterprises with estates of corporate-issued, and increasingly, consumer-purchased portable devices.

 Google itself has not been immune to the challenges around information security and privacy, facing a class-action lawsuit concerning Buzz in 2010 and Facebook faced similar legal proceedings over changes to its use of personal information.

 In the “Managing risk in the digital workplace” briefing paper we look at some of the risks organisations are facing from increased use of mobile devices and remote working through to that posed by inaccurate or out of date content:

 - Security for mobile devices storing sensitive corporate data or providing access to enterprise systems and information